 Your baby is born with enough iron stores to last until about six months of age.
 The iron level your baby is born with depends on three factors:

 - Whether your baby is born full-term or preterm, most of your baby’s iron stores build in the final trimester, so early babies miss out.

 - Whether or not you had delayed cord clamping.
-Delayed cord clamping provides extra blood and therefore iron to your baby
+Delayed cord clamping provides extra blood and, therefore, iron to your baby.

-How much iron is enough?
+How much iron does a baby need?

 The easiest way to ensure that your baby gets enough iron is to offer iron-rich foods at every meal.

 I like to use this rule of thumb when planning meals for babies (and toddlers).